devtvas/flutter_clean_architecture/README.md

 # clean_architecture

-A new Flutter project constructor with course clean architecture in flutter by Deivid Willyan.
+A new Flutter project,  course of clean architecture in flutter with Prof. Deivid Willyan.